tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 The `x`, `y` coordinates are the center of the node (Center Point).
-The arrows tell us if the next node is just to the right of the current node (iff both nodes' ordinates are the same and equals to `1` for this problem).
+The arrows tell us if the next node is just to the right of the current node (iff both nodes' ordinates are the same and equal to `1` for this problem).

 Drawing the line is straightforward: